MsTess/mideoList/README.md

     What is MideoList?
     "Mideo" is a combination of "my" + "video" and has Filipino and Latin roots.

-    For all movie and TV show fanatics!
+    For all of the movie and TV show fanatics!
 We know many people out there who would utilize and appreciate a website like this.
-With a similar function to the website, "MyAnimeList," our application eliminates having to remember which movies and TV shows you've already watched and allow you to view your personal rating on each one.
+With a similar function to the website, "MyAnimeList," our application eliminates having to remember which movies and TV shows you've already watched, and allow you to view your personally rate each one.

-    With the help of our search functionality you can look up information for thousands of movies and TV shows, and view their trailers, and even which streaming services carry them, just at the click of a button.
+    With the help of our search functionality you can look up information on thousands of movies and TV shows, view their trailers, and even see which streaming service carries that "watchable" item.
   </p>
     <br />
-    <a href="https://github.com/stephkristen/mideo-list"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/MsTess/mideoList"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/stephkristen/mideo-list">View Demo</a>
+    <a href="https://github.com/MsTess/mideoList">View Demo</a>
     ·
     <a href="https://www.canva.com/design/DAFlBc3fPZw/Tx5CgqHWSSfHe8dnHlEvPQ/edit?utm_content=DAFlBc3fPZw&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton">View Demo Presentation Slides</a>
     ·
-    <a href="https://github.com/stephkristen/mideo-list/issues">Report Bug</a>
+    <a href="https://github.com/MsTess/mideoList/issues">Report Bug</a>
     ·
-    <a href="https://github.com/stephkristen/mideo-list/issues">Request Feature</a>
+    <a href="https://github.com/MsTess/mideoList/issues">Request Feature</a>
 </div>

 <!-- TABLE OF CONTENTS -->